 Over the last several years WG 23 has made Web conferencing capabilities available for those that are finding it difficult to travel.
 WG 23 would like to thank ISO for the Web conferencing support.

-Liaison with five SC22 Language groups, and four groups outside of SC22 has been established.
+Liaison with five SC22 Language groups, and four groups outside of SC22 has been established. <<EP: add a few words about the role of the liaison people?>> - Language partners prepare “parts” with the editorial guidance and assistance of the liaison folks.

 Current WG 23 liaisons are: